 Introducing HTML Diffs

 We're happy to announce the availability of a new feature: HTML Diffs.
 When you run a test now and you check "Save Response Bodies", a new option shows up in the drop down of results pages called HTML Diff.
-Example result.

 It shows what changed between the page's HTML as sent by the server over the network and the HTML that the browser finally used to render the page when the test was complete.
 The most common reasons for there being a difference is